OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/csharp/README.md

 ## To try this sample

-- In a terminal, navigate to `QRAppInstallation`
+- In a terminal, navigate to `QR-app-installation`

     ```bash
     # change into project folder